adonisjs/legacy-docs/3.0/sessions.md

 ]
 ```

-Flash messages are extremely useful when you want to send the errors back on form submission.
+Flash messages are extremely useful when you want to send inputs or errors back on form submission.
 Let's take the example of user signup.

 ##### app/Http/Controllers/UserController